isuthermography/dataguzzler-python/doc/source/installation.rst

 Installing Acquisition Libraries
 --------------------------------

-Acquisition libraries such as for Gage (DynamicSignals) cards and the Azure Kinect camera can be installed before or after Dataguzzler-Python.
+Acquisition libraries such as for GaGe (Vitrek) cards and the Azure Kinect camera can be installed before or after Dataguzzler-Python.
 However any libraries that use the C/C++ SpatialNDE2 API need to be installed after SpatialNDE2.
 In addition,